jeffbski/redux-logic/examples/single-file-redux/README.md

 npm start # builds and runs dev server
 ```

-Click fetch button which dispatches a simple `USERS_FETCH` action, that the logicMiddleware picks up, hands to fetchUsersLogic and runs the code in the process hook creating async fetch which eventually resolves and then dispatches a `USERS_FETCH_FULFILLED` or `USERS_FETCH_REJECTED` action.
+This example just has the dispatching built into the code so you can just watch what happens after:

+ - fetch
+ - cancel - cancels our fetch
+ - fetch
+ - fetch - since `latest` is specified only last one is used

-Note: To slow things down so you can interactively cancel and test the take latest functionality, I have added in a setTimeout to delay the resolution by 2 seconds.
-This allows you time to click cancel or to click fetch multiple times to see that it will only result in the latest result being fulfilled.
+Note: To slow things down so you can see what happens with cancel and take latest functionality, I have added a delay query param to the URL which delays the response by 2 seconds.